nox60/chatterbox/src/doc/pki.md

 granularity

+descriptive ： See how the list has a descriptive name: org.papernet.papers;

 concatenation ： The key for a PaperNet commercial paper is formed by a concatenation of the Issuer and paper properties

 This puts a short term strain on its finances – it will require an extra 5M USD each month to pay these new employees.